-Paper/pen Prompt may be written on the board, on a PPT slide and projected, or printed on a piece of paper for students.
-Agenda Students will draft an essay to analyze ideas from Emerson's texts.
-Prompt: (Writing, p.
+- Students will draft an essay to analyze ideas from Emerson's texts. - Prompt: (Writing, p.
 373) Ever since they were first published, Emerson's essays have stirred argument and inspired admiration.
 Now, it is your turn to add your voice.
 Write a critical evaluation of "Self-Reliance."
-Include a summary of Emerson's points, an assessment of his uses of stylistic devices, such as imagery and figurative language, and a statement of your opinion.
-Support for students: Support for Writing page (Unit 2 Resources, p.
-118) Model: Using Relevant Citations, p.
-373 https://ctl.utsc.utoronto.ca/twc/sites/default/files/CritReview.pdf Students should share drafts with a peer for feedback then be given time to revise writing.
+Include a summary of Emerson's points, an assessment of his uses of stylistic devices, such as imagery and figurative language, and a statement of your opinion. - Support for students: - Support for Writing page (Unit 2 Resources, p.
+118) - o Model: Using Relevant Citations, p.
+373 - o https://ctl.utsc.utoronto.ca/twc/sites/default/files/CritReview.pdf - Students should share drafts with a peer for feedback then be given time to revise writing.
 Consider using a rubric similar to the state assessment rubric to assess this performance task.

-Text-Dependent/Text-Specific Questions: (Sample) N/A - Formative Writing Assessment Displayed to the provide th Students will complete a Formative Writing Assessment.
+N/A - Formative Writing Assessment

+Students will complete a Formative Writing Assessment.